WIAS-PDELib/ExtendableFEM.jl/docs/src/problemdescription.md

 Order   = [:function]
 ```

 ## Unknowns

-An Unknown is an identifies that encodes a physical quantity in the ProblemDescription.
+An `Unknown` represents a physical quantity (e.g., velocity, pressure, temperature) in the `ProblemDescription`.
+Unknowns are used to tag solution components and to specify which variables operators act on.

 ```@autodocs
 Modules = [ExtendableFEM]